What you hope to see through sunglasses? Water in Cannes, having just arrived there (7)

 'cannes having just arrived there' is the definition.

-I know nothing about this answer so I can't tell whether this works.
+I know nothing about this answer so I cannot tell whether it can be defined by this definition.

 'what you hope to see through sunglasses? water' is the wordplay.